diverse-data-hub/diverse-data-hub.github.io/website_files/instructions/_how_to_rerun_data_cleaning.md

 conda env create --file environment.yml
 ```

-This reads the YAML file and installs all required packages.
+This reads the YML file and installs all required packages.

 **3. Activate the environment**